Aron Elís Þrándarson

-Aron Elís Þrándarson (born 10 November 1994) is an Icelandic footballer who plays for Danish Superliga club OB as a midfielder.
+Aron Elís Þrándarson (born 10 November 1994) is an Icelandic footballer who plays for Icelandic Besta deild club Víkingur Reykjavík as a midfielder.

 Career

 Club

 On 6 October 2014, Aron signed a three-year contract with Norwegian Eliteserien side Aalesunds FK.
 Aron made his debut for Aalesund on 3 June 2015, in a 1-0 Norwegian Cup defeat to IL Hødd, with his league debut coming 4 days later in a 2–1 victory over FK Haugesund.
-On 23 December 2019, Aron signed a three and a half-year contract with Danish side OB.
+On 23 December 2019, Aron signed a three-and-a-half-year contract with Danish side OB.
+On 27 June 2023 it was announced that Aron had signed a four-year contract with his first club Víkingur Reykjavík.

 International

 Aron has represented Iceland at U-17, U-19 and U-21 level.

 He made his senior debut against the United States on 31 January 2016.